testOpenQ/OpenQ-DRM-Frontend/README.md

       - look for website via twitter API
       - fetch recent tweets (no retweets)
     - collect all email addresses and URLs found in these contents (regex)

+- add obscured email patterns (name {at} domain.com)

+Currently GPT is not aware of the domains of the initial contents passed to it.
+If it discovers one of these urls when browsing, it will lead to passing it the same initial content.
+The content snippets needs the url.

 # Create T3 App